roman-milk/roman-milk.github.io/ally-born-to-dom-TalkMan.md

  "Yes, left." she replied.

  I turned the corner as indicated and I just knew – without having to look – that my daughter had a wicked smile on her face.
 A smile, probably as wide as my own!
-Report_Story #1